Begin your application today by entering the Graduate Admissions Portal. Submit your application by:

-- One (1) official transcript from all colleges and universities attended (FSU students and alumni, please note: It is not necessary to request FSU transcripts because the Graduate Programs Office has access to official copies.)
+- One (1) official transcript from all colleges and universities attended (FSU transcripts are not necessary for FSU alumni, students)

-- Florida Resident Affidavit, if applicable (see University Application or admissions.fsu.edu/images/pdf/residency.pdf )
+- Online Florida Residency Declaration Form (see University Application or admissions.fsu.edu/residency )

-- Official TOEFL/IELTS score report (required of international applicants whose native language is not English, regardless of academic background).
+- Official TOEFL/IELTS score report (required of international applicants whose native language is not English and who have not completed an undergraduate or graduate degree from a U.S. institution or other institution where English is the required language of instruction).
 The ETS code to send TOEFL scores to Florida State is 5219.

 - Official GMAT or GRE scores (all sections of the entrance exams must be completed).
 The code to send GMAT scores to Florida State is PN8K567, and the code to send GRE scores is 5219.